marianfx/vue-udemy/2. cli-workflow/readme.md

 For **environment variables**, they are overwritten based on environment and in order to be available in the client code, they must have the name convention `VUE_APP_xxx`.

+Build targets:
+- Vue Application (normal)
+- Vue Library (like Angular Library, use in other Vue projects)
+- Web Component (you can use it in other projects, by importing Vue and mounting it, to use in other applications [React, Angular, simple JS etc.])

+`vue build --target [app, lib, wc]`

+To use the UI of the CLI, run `vue ui` and visit the address.

 Deprecated (for Vue CLI 2):
 Vue has multiple project templates:
 - simple: index.html + load Vue from the CDN
 - webpack-simple (usually used): buildable app, with webpack
 - webpack: complex (with testing etc)
 - browserify: not webpack but browserify